daostack/arc.js_legacy/docs/Home.md

 ConfigService.set('network', 'kovan');
 ```

-**Note:** You can also override the defaults using OS environment variables.
+!!! noteYou can also override the defaults using OS environment variables.

 #### Initializing Arc.js at Runtime